Bamboo Grove

 Chinese Proverb

-Bamboo is a symbol of strength in our lives.
-Not just our personal lives, but also families and friends we can lean on in times of need, our those who have become the so-called bamboo sticks we have in life.
 The bamboo sticks we have in our lives are those people that we can depend upon when we need them most.
-For most Asians, this would be their families, so the family is essential to them.
-Those that may not have a strong blood family can build a strong family of loved ones and friends.
+For most Asians, this would be their family, so the family is essential to them.
+Those who may not have a strong blood family can build a strong family of loved ones and friends.

 Bamboo Is A Symbol of Resilience